1. Captains of Teams are responsible for ensuring that:

 d. “caddies” are caddies in accordance with the Rules of Golf;

-e. result sheets are returned to the Inter-Club Match Secretary by the winning team within 3 days of the match result.
+e. result sheets are returned to the Inter-Club Manager by the winning team within 3 days of the match result.

-5. In case of bad weather, regardless of whether the home course is open, the two team captains can decide on the day of the match to reschedule, and the away team captain has the right to make this request without having to travel to the host club.
+6. In the case of extreme weather (including heat), regardless of whether the home course is open, the two team captains can decide on the day of the match to reschedule, and the away team captain has the right to make this request without having to travel to the host club.
 Common sense should prevail in this decision.

-a. the results of completed matches stand, and incomplete matches are declared null and void or treated as halved;
+a.
+If three or more games are completed the results of completed games stand, and incomplete games are treated as a tie.

 c.
 Declare the match null and void and appoint a day for it to be replayed with each team free to alter its original team.

-7. Courtesy of a course for match practice should not be sought by anyone unless it has been arranged by the Inter-Club Match Secretary.
+8. Courtesy of a course for match practice should not be sought by anyone unless it has been arranged by the Women's Inter-Club Manager.

-8. When a winning result has been obtained in the quarter- semi- or finals, teams will be called in by DevonGolf officials when instructed to do so by the Inter-Club Match Secretary.
+9. When a winning result has been obtained in the quarter- semi- or finals, teams will be called in by DevonGolf officials when instructed to do so by the Women's Inter-Club Match Manager.

-10. Secretaries of Ladies' Sections are responsible for the safe-keeping of trophy boxes or velvet bags in which DevonGolf trophies are housed whilst in transit, and should ensure that they are returned with the trophies when requested by DevonGolf.
+11. Secretaries of Ladies' Sections are responsible for the safe-keeping of trophy boxes or velvet bags/accesories in which DevonGolf trophies are housed whilst in transit, and should ensure that they are returned with the trophies when requested by DevonGolf.
+Refer to General Terms of Competition point 7 (trophies and prizes) for guidance on safekeeping.